tuc-osg/osg-exam/Readme.md

 # Exam class for the TUC Operating System Group
-This is the template for our exams, which relies on the [LaTex exam class](https://www.ctan.org/pkg/exam).
+This is the template for our exams, which relies on the [LaTeX exam class](https://www.ctan.org/pkg/exam).
 It supports:
   - Useful defaults for layout and titlepage
   - Automated generation of personalized exams from a list of students.
   - Automated handling of multilangual exams